davidrbourke/KCAD/3. Deployments/README.md

 **--record** flag is used to record the cause of the change for visibility in the rollout history.

-The deployment event history will show if which strategy was used to deploy.
+The deployment event history will show which strategy was used to deploy.

 For each deployment, a new ReplicaSet is created.